-CAMDEN, N.J. - Students heading back to class got some much-needed help to get themselves ready for the school year, and it's all thanks to some very generous donors.
+CAMDEN, N.J.
+(WPVI) -- Students heading back to class got some much-needed help to get themselves ready for the school year, and it's all thanks to some very generous donors.

 It was like a Christmas present in August at KIPP Cooper Norcross Academy.
 Except the gifts weren't exactly toys.